MilanRadeta/MontyHallSimulation/README.md

 What happens when the number of doors is increased?
 According to existing simulation programs and explanations, the chance increases even more if contestant switches choices.
 That means that for N doors, the chance to win the reward by switching is (N-1)/N, meaning pretty close to 100% for large N.

 However, in case of N > 3, there are two ways to opening the remaining doors:
-1) after opening each door, offer contestant another choice
+a) after opening each door, offer contestant another choice
-2) open all doors except the chosen door and one that may or may not have the reward and then offer the contestant the second choice
+b) open all doors except the chosen door and one that may or may not have the reward and then offer the contestant the second choice

 That being said, if we stick to 1), the contestant can:
-a) switch the choice each time
+c) switch the choice each time
-b) keep the choice until there are only 2 doors left
+c) keep the choice until there are only 2 doors left

 Keeping the illusion of choice in mind:
-* 1) is the same as a)
+a) is the same as c)
-* 2) is the same as b)
+b) is the same as d)

-In egde case of N = 3, all 4 ways are the same: 1), 2), a), b).
-But the edge case exists and because of that the existing simulation results might have been misinterpreted.
+In egde case of N = 3, all 4 ways are the same: a, b, c and d But the edge case exists and because of that the existing simulation results might have been misinterpreted.

 ## Simulation Program - Overview